mahboube89/mahboube89/README.md

   Welcome to My GitHub Portfolio!
 </h1>

-<h4 align="center">I am a motivated Junior Fullstack Developer and career changer with a strong passion for learning and applying new technologies.
+<h4 align="center">I am a motivated Fullstack Developer and career changer with a strong passion for learning and applying new technologies.
 My focus is on creating efficient, user-friendly applications while constantly improving my skills.
 I am always looking for new challenges and opportunities to grow.</h4>

 ## My Skills